-The enactment of law is the process by which the magistrate, with the consent of the optimates and estates of his imperium and realm, legislates what is fair, useful, and necessary to the commonwealth.4 The magistrate shall especially see that the customs, temperament, and ancient rights of the nation are respected, and that new laws are accommodated to them.
+The enactment of law is the process by which the magistrate, with the consent of the optimates and estates of his imperium and realm, legislates what is fair, useful, and necessary to the commonwealth.
+The magistrate shall especially see that the customs, temperament, and ancient rights of the nation are respected, and that new laws are accommodated to them.
 Moderation is thus to be exercised in writing new laws and edicts, and the wishes of those who must maintain these laws-that is, of the optimates and counselors of the realm-are to be ascertained.
 In the time of the monarchy, the Roman emperors enacted laws with the counsel of the senate, and in the time of the democracy laws were enacted through the classes and centurial divisions, a proposed law having been made public for seventeen days.
 So today general laws are produced in councils.
-It would be a sign of indiscretion and foolish arrogance for one man or a few to presume so much upon themselves that they considered themselves to be able to produce laws sufficiently suitable to a nation without its consent and the united judgments and counsels of many persons.5 monetary system, an official language, special duties and privileges, public security, councils of the realm, and military matters.]
+It would be a sign of indiscretion and foolish arrogance for one man or a few to presume so much upon themselves that they considered themselves to be able to produce laws sufficiently suitable to a nation without its consent and the united judgments and counsels of many persons.5

 The magistrate should enact law that is equitable and useful.
 Equity makes law efficacious, august, and inviolable.
-Utility calls forth and retains an appreciation and respect for law. . . .
+Utility calls forth and retains an appreciation and respect for law. ...